About 21 Hats: What We Do. What People Say. How We Got Here

-- A daily email newsletter that combines our own articles, interviews, and analyses with the most important news of the day for business owners.
+- A daily email newsletter that Inc. magazine recently said is the best newsletter for business owners.
+It combines our own articles, interviews, and analyses with the most important news of the day for owners.
 We scour the web so you don’t have to — and deliver the highlights right to your inbox first thing every morning.

 - Frequent webinars that introduce business owners to new voices and concepts.
 You can attend live and bring your own questions, watch the video at your convenience, or scan an abridged transcript.
 For example, here’s a recent conversation with two owners who share a smart approach to marketing.
 Here’s another conversation with two CEOs who run ESOP companies and a third who is interested in going ESOP but has lots of questions.